-After a quick coffee break its time to split up for process groups.
+After a quick coffee break, it’s time to split up for process groups.
 The biggest rule of process group: what happens in process group, stays in process group.
-Group therapy presents an opportunity to bring issues and concerns to a group of your peers for discussion and feed back.
-Led by our counselling team, be prepared to have your behaviours and beliefs challenged, in a kind and compassionate manner of course!
+Group therapy presents an opportunity to bring issues and concerns to a group of your peers for discussion and feedback.
+Led by our counseling team, be prepared to have your behaviours and beliefs challenged, in a kind and compassionate manner of course!

 After a healthy and delicious lunch, its time to sit down for an individual session or two.
-Afternoons at Greenestone look different for each of our residents.
-You may have a session with your primary therapist, who you will be matched with according to your specific needs or maybe today you will be seeing our one of our spiritual or trauma therapists.
+Afternoons at GreeneStone look different for each of our residents.
+You may have a session with your primary therapist, who you will be matched with according to your specific needs, or maybe today you will be seeing our one of our spiritual or trauma therapists.
 Did you know we also offer private sessions with a massage therapist and personal trainer?
-If you don’t have anything scheduled, try out our in-house yoga classes or take a refreshing nap in your private suit.
+If you don’t have anything scheduled, try out our in-house yoga classes or take a refreshing nap in your private suite.

 We like to end our days with an evening check out group.
 We want all of our clients to have the opportunity to wind down after a long day of education and therapy.
-But don’t head to bed yet, our 12-step programing is our last session of the day.
-Greenestone hosts Alcoholics Anonymous, Cocaine Anonymous and Narcotics Anonymous three days per week.
-Every other night we provide transportation and support to our local community 12 step programs in Gravenhurst, Bala and Port Carling.
+But don’t head to bed yet, our 12-step programming is our last session of the day.
+GreeneStone hosts Alcoholics Anonymous, Cocaine Anonymous, and Narcotics Anonymous three days per week.
+Every other night we provide transportation and support to our local community 12 step programs in Gravenhurst, Bala, and Port Carling.
 Our clinical associates are more than happy to support you working though the steps or connecting with a temporary sponsor.

 It’s finally time for bed, if you have attended our Sleep Hygiene class you should be well versed in practicing your bedtime routine.
 Snuggle up and get some rest, tomorrow is a new day.